Nebraska VR provides services that benefit individuals as well as our state and communities.

-Vocational Rehabilitation (VR) and the Assistive Technology Partnership (ATP) have worked together since 1989 when VR wrote the grant to establish a technology-related assistance project (ATP) in Nebraska.
+Nebraska VR and the Assistive Technology Partnership (ATP) have worked together since 1989 when VR wrote the grant to establish a technology-related assistance project (ATP) in Nebraska.

 In 1999, VR and ATP established a partnership along with the Department of Health and Human Services and other agencies that recognized they needed assistance in finding appropriate and cost effective technology and modifications.

 ATP Technology Specialists conduct on-site assessments for consumers referred by VR.
 The assessments may be for students preparing to work and consumers who are ready to work or returning to work after an injury or illness.

 The Specialists meet with the consumer, VR staff and others (employer, teachers, etc.).
 ATP identifies where assistive technology and modifications might be beneficial, makes cost efficient recommendations, and identifies alternative funding sources.

 The web site www.at4all.com lists demonstration and loan equipment available during the evaluation process.
 Recycled and donated items are also available for use at home, school, and work.